peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat[] DivideAndRemainderNaturalScale(
         PeterO.Numbers.EFloat divisor);

+<b>Deprecated.</b> Renamed to DivRemNaturalScale.

 Calculates the quotient and remainder using the DivideToIntegerNaturalScale and the formula in RemainderNaturalScale.
-This is meant to be similar to the divideAndRemainder method in Java's BigDecimal.

 <b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.
+ * <i>divisor</i>: An arbitrary-precision decimal number to divide by.

 <b>Returns:</b>